-If you have kids over the age of 12, you are going to have to take into account that they will be bored senseless with cities that hold nothing but museums and art galleries.
+If you have kids under the age of 12, you are going to have to take into account that they will be bored senseless with cities that hold nothing but museums and art galleries.

 I’m talking from experience here – I have a 16 and a 13-year-old.
 Bigger kids can handle a day – max – looking at the buildings that you consider to be educational.
 They may even push to a day and a half if you bribe them, but that’s it.